Finding the Best Travel Gifts

 Pure Wool Thermal Base Layer Clothing

-For travellers about to head off skiing or to any cold climate destinations, pure wool undergarments are ideal as a gift.
+For travelers about to head off skiing or to any cold climate destinations, pure wool undergarments are ideal as a gift.
 Wearing a base layer made from pure wool and then adding further layers of clothing on top is the best way to regulate body heat and stay warm.

 It is exceptionally warm and very soft to wear against the skin, and it soaks up to 30% of its own weight in moisture whilst still keeping the wearer dry as it is moisture-wicking and able to draw perspiration away from the skin